Adenoids Without Surgery Is Possible

 Both Clinica Buteyko™ Moscow and the Breathing Center continually encounter children who have undergone multiple (as many as four) adenoid surgeries.
 Repeated adenoidectomy is physically and psychologically traumatic for a child.
 If the adenoid condition continues even after the surgery, it can lead to further development of respiratory issues such as bronchitis, coughing, allergies, and asthma

 The Breathing Center offers a program to treat the underlying problem of over-breathing, based on Dr. Buteyko’s discoveries, called Adenoids without Surgery.
-A Breathing Normalization Specialist teaches children and their parents how to normalize breathing by eliminating hyperventilation.
+A Buteyko Breathing Method Specialist teaches children and their parents how to normalize breathing by eliminating hyperventilation.
 This significantly improves a child’s health, and adenoid surgery may be prevented in the future.

 Lifestyle Conducive To Improving Breathing Is Important